Bashkortostan: Languages

-According to the 2021 Census, spoken languages: Russian (97%), Bashkir (23%) and Tatar (20%),.
+According to the 2021 Census, spoken languages: Russian (97%), Bashkir (23%) and Tatar (20%).

 Religion

 Islam is adhered to by a majority of the nation's population of Bashkir and Tatar descent.
 The Muslims of Bashkortostan follow the Sunni Hanafi school of Islamic law.

 Most ethnic Russians, Chuvash, and Ukrainians are Orthodox Christians.
 Most Mari are Pagan.
 Non-religious people form a substantial part of any ethnic group in Bashkortostan.
 There are 13,000 Jews in the republic, with a historic synagogue in Ufa, and a new Jewish Community Center built in 2008.

-According to the 2012 Sreda survey which interviewed 56,900 people, 58% of the population of Bashkortostan are Muslim, 17% adhere to the Russian Orthodox Church, 3% are unaffiliated generic Christians, 1% are Orthodox Christian believers without belonging to any church or members of other Orthodox churches, and 2% are adherents of the Slavic native faith (Rodnovery), the Mari native religion, Chuvash Vattisen Yaly or Tengrism.
+According to a 2012 Sreda survey of 56,900 people, 58% of the population of Bashkortostan are Muslim, 17% adhere to the Russian Orthodox Church, 3% are unaffiliated generic Christians, 1% are Orthodox Christian believers without belonging to any church or members of other Orthodox churches, and 2% are adherents of the Slavic native faith (Rodnovery), the Mari native religion, Chuvash Vattisen Yaly or Tengrism.
 In addition, 4% of the population declare to be "spiritual but not religious", 5% are atheist, and 7% follow other religions or did not give an answer to the question.
 Note, however, that this survey has been criticized as biased.
 It was conducted by the service "Sreda", which has ties to the Christian organizations.

 In 2010, there were over 1,000 mosques in Bashkortostan, 200 Orthodox churches and 60 religious buildings of other confessions.

 Education

 About sixty scientific organizations are active in the republic.
-Fundamental and applied scientific research is underway at twelve institutes of the Russian Academy of Sciences, twenty-nine institutes of different branches of industry, as well as numerous design bureaus and organizations, universities, and colleges.
+Fundamental and applied scientific research is underway at 12 institutes of the Russian Academy of Sciences, 29 institutes of different branches of industry, as well as numerous design bureaus and organizations, universities, and colleges.

 The country's system of popular education took shape over many centuries and reflects the Bashkir people's folklore, national customs, and traditions.
-When Islam spread in Bashkiria in the 10th century, an educational system began to emerge gradually— primarily religious schools operated under the supervision of mosques (maktabeh and madrasah).
+When Islam spread in Bashkiria in the 10th century, an educational system began to emerge gradually—primarily religious schools operated under the supervision of mosques (maktabeh and madrasah).

 In addition, many institutions of higher education operate in the republic, including branches of 16 leading Russian universities and colleges.
 Specialists graduate with degrees in about 200 trades and professions.

 Education is primarily in Russian and Bashkir.

 Sport

 Russian Premier League football club FC Ufa is from Ufa.
-KHL team Salavat Yulaev Ufa plays in the city, as does Supreme Hockey League teams Toros Neftekamsk and HC Gornyak Uchaly, Minor Hockey League team Tolpar Ufa and Russian Women's Hockey League team Agidel.
+KHL team Salavat Yulaev Ufa plays in the city, as does Supreme Hockey League team Toros Neftekamsk, Minor Hockey League team Tolpar Ufa and Russian Women's Hockey League team Agidel.
 Russian Volleyball Super League team Ural and volleyball team Samrau-UGNTU are from Ufa.
 Russian Handball Super League team Ugntu-VNZM and Russian Women's Handball Super League team Ufa-Alisa are from Ufa.
 Formula One driver Daniil Kvyat hails from Ufa.
 It was decided in 2018 to revive bandy.
 There are even preliminary plans for building an indoor arena.